nyfair/foo_thbgm/readme.txt

 ﻿Feature:
 1. A-B loop for any audio format.
-2. Directyly play bgm files of touhou and some related doujin games.
+2. Directly play bgm files of touhou and some related doujin games.

 Supported Games
 The Embodiment of Scarlet Devil (東方紅魔郷)